 NOTE: Exceptions to the refund may apply, subject to approval by the UNBC Board of Governors.

-A medical insurance fee of $190 will be assessed further automatically each semester.
+A medical insurance fee of $190 will be assessed automatically each semester.
 If students have valid BC Medical Insurance or comparable private insurance, the fee can be waived.
-Students without medical insurance will be asked to enrol in a university-sponsored plan which costs $190 for four months of coverage.
+Students without medical insurance will be asked to enroll in a university-sponsored plan which costs $190 for four months of coverage.

-Students must contact International Exchange and Student Programs to enrol in the private insurance plan or to receive a waiver of the medical insurance fee.
-Please note that simply paying the $190.00 fee does not fulfil the policy.
+Students must contact the International department to enroll in the private insurance plan or to receive a waiver of the medical insurance fee.
+Please note that simply paying the $190 fee does not fulfill the policy.
 The policy requires that international students have valid medical insurance while at UNBC, and that they demonstrate proof of such coverage.

-NOTE: Standards for accounts receivable billing and collection of student accounts receivable are subject to UNBC Policy on Student Accounts.
-For further information on Student Accounts Receivable, please see the Finance web site.
+Note: Standards for accounts receivable billing and collection of student accounts receivable are subject to UNBC Policy on Student Accounts.
+For further information on Student Accounts Receivable, please see the Finance website at www.unbc.ca/finance.